wigig-tools/qd-interpreter/README.md

 The next time the visualizer will be launched for this scenario, the configuration done will be used to display Nodes, PAAs, and MPCs.

-Each node can also use a 3D models.
+Each type of nodes (APs or STAs) can also use a 3D model.
 For this, click on the `Display 3D Objects` as displayed below.

 <img src="docs/img/RawSSWithModels.png" alt="drawing">